Writing Template Instructions

 Introduction (or opening paragraph (DESCRIBE YOUR ENTIRE ARTICLE IN 300 WORDS OR LESS))

 First of all, following our Writing Template Instructions means using an introduction that includes your focus keyword.
 You must include your article title (your focus keyword) in the first paragraph.
-Furthermore, your article title must be your focus keyword or keyword phrase.
-The sooner in the paragraph the better, as I have done here.
-Indeed, try to use it in the very first sentence.
+Furthermore, remember that your article title is your focus keyword, or keyword phrase.
+Indeed, use it in the very first sentence if possible. using your focus keyword sooner in the paragraph, is better.
+I have done so here.
+Google expects this

 Your Article Here

-Following our Writing Template Instructions will show you How to Write Your Best Article.
+Indeed, following our Writing Template Instructions will show you How to Write Your Best Article.
 Most importantly, read these instructions carefully *before* posting your article for us.
-Here are some suggestions.

 - First, before you post your article here, be sure to follow the guidelines.